 8. Things To Avoid

 It doesn’t have to be super hot outside for your car to heat up.
 The inside of a vehicle parked in 35-degree weather can reach 55 degrees in just 20 minutes.
-On very hot days, temperatures inside parked cars can climb to 80 degrees Celsius in less than one hour.
+On very hot days, temperatures inside parked cars can climb to 80 degrees Celsius in less than an hour.

 The summer season can be tiring, sweaty and exhausting, but you can also make it a lot of fun with little care!